The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

-If you’d like to learn more about me-and my franchise business background-before you get started reading this article, go to this page.
+Note: If you’d like to learn more about me, including my background in franchising, before you continue reading this article, go to this page.
 I want you to feel confident about the information I’m sharing here.

 How To Buy A Franchise

-To begin with-and this is really important, if you want to become the owner of a franchise someday, you need to know what a franchise is, and then learn all about the business model.
+To begin with-and this is really important, if you want to become the owner of a franchise someday, you need to know what a franchise is.

-The franchise business model involves a business owner (franchisor) licensing trademarks and methods to an independent (franchisee) businessperson.
+The franchise model involves a business owner (franchisor) licensing trademarks and methods to an independent (franchisee) businessperson.
 The franchisee usually operates this business-the franchise, within a specified and protected (usually) territory.
 This franchisee is permitted to use the franchisors trademarks, business systems, software, signage, along with the other proprietary materials.
 Of course there’s an initial investment (including a franchise fee) needed to become a franchisee!

 The bottom line: You are buying a license.